 - Add red pepper, green onion, fresh herbs, and peanuts to the salad bowl.

-- Combine the dressing ingredients together in a cup, stirring to dissolve the shrimp paste and sugar.
+- Combine the dressing ingredients together in a cup, stirring to dissolve sugar.
 Taste-test for a sweet-sour balance, adding more sugar if it's too sour for your taste.
 Tip: noe that the dressing will taste salty and pungent now, but will be perfect once it is combined with the salad.

 - Pour dressing over the salad and toss well to combine.

-- To serve, transfer salad to a serving platter or bowl.
-Top with a little more coriander, basil, and peanuts.
+- To serve, top with a little more coriander, basil, and peanuts.
 Serve immediately, or cover and refrigerate for up to 3 hours if making ahead of time.

 - To make this dish into a main course, add 1 cup cooked shrimp.

-- Note that the longer this salad sits, the more liquid will gather at the bottom of the bowl or plate (some of this is juice from the cucumber - the rest is the dressing).
+- Note that the longer this salad sits, the more liquid will gather at the bottom of the bowl or plate (from the cucumber).
 If you want to make it ahead of time, just be sure to re-toss the salad before serving.
 This salad is best eaten up the same day you make it.
 ENJOY!